kevin-allen/neuropixels_related/microdrive_development/main.md

 1. Probe plate: hold the microdrive
 2. Probe plate casing: is cemented to the skull skull and base.
 The probe plate is screwed to this before implantation
 3. Base: attached to the skull.
 Provide anchor to skull.
+The connector plate is screwed into the base.
-4. Lid: covers all the material
+4. Connector plate: Hold the headstage and connector to plug the animal.
-5. Connector plate: Hold the headstage and connector to plug the animal.
+5. Lid: covers all the material, only the connector is exposed.

 ## Probe plate

 A plate on which we glue the probe.
-It needs 2 nuts near middle for recovery and to hold the probe when implanting.
+It needs 2 nuts near the top for recovery and to hold the probe when implanting.
 It needs 3 screw holes to attach the probe plate to the casing.
-Two very low and one higher up to support the long probe plate.
 We could use M1.2 screws and nuts for extra strength.